-The Logainm API is now in public beta release and provides programmatic access to the Placenames Database of Ireland.
-Another API for the Dúchas project is currently in advanced development and a prerelease version is now available.
+The Logainm API is now publicly available and provides programmatic access to the Placenames Database of Ireland.
+Another API for the Dúchas project is currently in advanced development and a prerelease version is available.
 It is hoped to make further resources available in the future.

 Gaois APIs share common usage, authentication, versioning and data protection patterns.
 The remainder of this document describes these patterns and should be read before proceeding to the specific documentation for each resource.